 The post is astonishing in it’s honesty, in it’s every hope filled paragraph, in it’s very humanity, and in the sense of family Rachel has imbued in every sentence.
 It hurts to read, because those of us who know what it is to lose a business, can read in her dear bravado, the bewilderment, the shock of having her baby harnessed by goodness knows what and forces beyond her control, and indeed the guilt it is only natural to feel, when something we have nurtured wholeheartedly, fails regardless.

 Rachel Ashwell is nothing, if she is not a visionary.
 This is just a turn in the road.
 And she is right to believe that endurance is what is required now.
-That and hugs from her babbas, and support from a community of women rooting for her and the company that shaped our aesthetic.
+That and hugs from her babbas, and support from a

 Love you Honey.
 Chin up.x